 - Currency: Euro

 - Air: Regional airport with flights from Sao Miguel and Terceira islands daily

 - Economy: Great restaurants and a small downtown with a lively town square.
-Buying local grown foods and authentic “Azorean made” goods are important to the lifeblood of the economy.
+Buying locally grown foods and authentic “Azorean made” goods are important to the lifeblood of the economy.
 Here it is an island of exports not imports.